FAMILY-OFFICE

 What to assess in candidates

-We assess track record in context, then test how they operate when facts are incomplete:
+We assess track record in context, then test how they operate when facts are incomplete.
+We look for:

 • Risk discipline through full cycles.